rsspdc/checklists/README.md

 - Per theme issues
   This makes a seperate issue tempate for each of the generic parts in each checklist

+The `git_forge_issue_templates` directory contains files to copy to your `.github/ISSUE_TEMPLATE` or `.gitlab/issue_templates` directories in your repos.
+Navigate to the sub-directory containing the relevant templates for your git host, prefered verbosity, issue style, and project type to locate the files to copy.

 ## Assessment

 ### Self-assessment